 Become aware of your thoughts, emotions, and beliefs about these situations or conditions.
 Once you've identified the problems you want to work on, your therapist will encourage you to share your thoughts about them.
 This may include observing what you tell yourself about an experience (your "self-talk"), your interpretation of the meaning of a situation, and your beliefs about yourself, other people and events.
 Your therapist may suggest that you keep a journal of your thoughts.

 Identify negative or inaccurate thinking.
 To help you recognize patterns of thinking and behavior that may be contributing to your problem, your therapist may ask you to pay attention to your physical, emotional and behavioral responses in different situations.

 Challenge negative or inaccurate thinking.
 Your therapist will likely encourage you to ask yourself whether your view of a situation is based on fact or on an inaccurate perception of what's going on.
 This step can be difficult.
 You may have long-standing ways of thinking about your life and yourself.
 With practice, helpful thinking and behavior patterns will become a habit and won't take as much effort.

 Your therapist's approach will depend on your particular situation and preferences.
 Your therapist may combine cognitive behavioral therapy with another therapeutic approach — for example, interpersonal therapy, which focuses on your relationships with other people.

-Length of psychotherapy Cognitive behavioral therapy is generally considered short-term therapy — about 10 to 20 sessions.
+Cognitive behavioral therapy is generally considered short-term therapy — about 10 to 20 sessions.
 You and your therapist can discuss how many sessions may be right for you.
 Factors to consider include:

 a) The type of disorder or situation